 For this analysis, a single investigator conducted interviews with 10 students forming 3 teams.
-The class had a total of 13 students, however, 3 students were not available during the data collection.
-Of the 10 students in the study, five students were from computer science, two were design, were two from communication, and one was from marketing.
-To insure all teams had representation from all disciplines, some students served as the discipline expert on multiple teams.
+The class had a total of 13 students; however, 3 students were not available during the data collection.
+Of the 10 students in the study, five students were from computer science, two were from design, two were from mass communication, and one was from marketing.
+To ensure all teams had representation from all disciplines, some students served as the discipline expert on multiple teams.
 The investigator was given freedom to follow-up on any partial or unclear answer and could pursue interesting lines of reasoning with ad-hoc questioning.
 Each interview typically lasted 20-30 minutes.
-Each student was assigned an arbitrary participant identifier and each interview was audio recorded and transcribed using a professional transcription service.
+Each student was assigned an arbitrary participant identifier and each interview was audio recorded and transcribed using а professional transcription service.